Delbert Tibbs: Incident

-Arrest, trial and conviction
+Arrest, trial, and conviction

 Tibbs was hitchhiking in Florida about 220 miles north of the crime scene when he was stopped by police and questioned about the crime.
 The police took his picture, but as he did not fit the victim's description of the perpetrator, they did not arrest him.
 They sent the photograph to Fort Myers, where the victim identified him as the attacker.
 A judge issued a warrant for Tibbs' arrest.
 He was picked up in Mississippi two weeks later and sent to Florida.

 Though Tibbs had an alibi, he was indicted for the crimes.
 During the trial, the prosecution supplemented the victim's identification with testimony from a jailhouse informant, who claimed Tibbs had confessed to the crime.
-The all-white jury wrongfully convicted Tibbs of murder and rape, and he was sentenced to death.
+The all-white jury convicted Tibbs of murder and rape, and he was sentenced to death.

 Post-trial and appeal

 After the trial, the informant recanted his testimony, saying he had fabricated his account hoping for leniency in his own rape case.
 On appeal, the Florida Supreme Court remanded the case and reversed the decision, on the grounds that there was "considerable doubt that Delbert Tibbs is the man who committed the crimes."
 The court ordered a retrial.
 Tibbs was released in January 1977.
 In 1982, the Lee County State Attorney dismissed all charges, ending the chance of a retrial.